MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/accessibility-checklist.md

 ---
-Description: Provides a checklist to help you ensure that your Windows app is accessible. ms.assetid: BB8399E2-7013-4F77-AF2C-C1A0E5412856
+description: Provides a checklist to help you ensure that your Windows app is accessible. ms.assetid: BB8399E2-7013-4F77-AF2C-C1A0E5412856
 title: Accessibility checklist
 label: Accessibility checklist